James Outman Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Reds pitching staff ranks ninth in MLB.
+- The Reds pitching staff ranks ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Reds have the 28th-ranked team ERA across all league pitching staffs (5.01).
+- The Reds have the 27th-ranked team ERA among all MLB pitching staffs (5.02).

-- Reds pitchers combine to surrender 76 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- The Reds rank 22nd in baseball in home runs surrendered (79 total, 1.3 per game).

-- Williamson gets the start for the Reds, his fifth of the season.
-He is 0-0 with a 4.29 ERA and 18 strikeouts through 21 2/3 innings pitched.
+- Ashcraft gets the start for the Reds, his 13th of the season.
+He is 3-4 with a 6.64 ERA and 49 strikeouts in 62 1/3 innings pitched.

-- His most recent appearance was on Friday against the Milwaukee Brewers, when the lefty tossed 6 2/3 innings, surrendering two earned runs while allowing five hits.
+- The right-hander last appeared on Saturday against the Milwaukee Brewers, when he went four innings, allowing 10 earned runs while giving up nine hits.

-- In four games this season, the 25-year-old has amassed a 4.29 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .215 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.